gin-guo/seam-carving/README.md

 Seam Carving is a content-aware image resizing technique that uses both geometric constraints and image content for the reduction and expansion of images.
-A _seam_ is defined as an optimal path of pixels on a single image from top to bottom, or left to right, where optimally is defined by an image energy function.
+A _seam_ is defined as an optimal path of pixels on a single image from top to bottom, or left to right, where optimality is defined by an image energy function.
 Unlike standard content-agnostic resizing techniques such as cropping and scaling, seam carving preserves the most significant features of the images (aspect ratio, set of objects present, etc.) when shrunken or expanded, and enhances the quality of the results.
-An example of a resized 505-by-287 pixel image is shown below, with a comparison between the original images and the result after removing 150 vertical seams, resulting in a 30% narrower image.
+An example of a resized 505-by-287 pixel image is shown below, with a continuous comparison between the original image and the result while removing 150 vertical seams, resulting in a 30% narrower image.

 ![resized-image](https://user-images.githubusercontent.com/72530527/168497669-c6b0c279-cfd6-49d4-b1b2-ee2b7161a455.gif)

 This project uses the seam carving technique to create a data type that resizes a H-by-W image.
 This will be done by 1) computing the dual-gradient energy function, then 2) finding the vertical "seams"such that the sum of the dual-gradient energy values in the pixels along the path is as small as possible.
-The file `seamcarving.c` was created that implements all the functions in `seamcarvng.h`.
+The file `seamcarving.c` was created to implement all the functions in `seamcarvng.h`.

 - **Notation:**